-A well done SWOT can be an insightful and simple snapshot of what to consider when you’re developing your strategy.
+A well-done SWOT looks at your internal and external factors and can be an insightful and simple snapshot of what to consider when you’re developing your strategy.

 Consider the SW part of the SWOT to be internal, so these lists will be populated by looking at your resources, your products, your internal processes, etc. Conversely, the OT part is external, so consider the wider market, what competitors are up to, any major changes in society, technology, legislation, etc.

 Brainstorm your strengths as a business and ensure a complete and detailed list.
 Place as many as possible, because you’ll be refining these later.

 When conducting a successful SWOT analysis for your business planning, ensure you’ve taken into consideration all of the relevant factors including current and future business strategies.

 It can often help to think of your client journey, all the touchpoints, and your sales messaging during this stage.

 Example Generic Strength Areas:

 - Brand recognition / value